Don't Melt Your Vinyl Siding

-Gas or charcoal grills should be located no close than 3 metres (10 feet) from any structure.
+- Gas or charcoal grills should be located no closer than 3 metres (10 feet) from any structure.
 Radiant heat is invisible.
-Never use a grill or barbecue under a porch, deck, overhang, carport, in the garage or any other enclosed area.
+Never use a grill or barbecue under a porch, deck, overhang, eaves, carport, in the garage or any other enclosed area.
 Make sure it sits on a stable surface and can't be tipped over.

-Never use a propane, natural gas or charcoal grills indoors.
+- Never - ever - use a propane, natural gas or charcoal grills indoors.

-Check the hoses and all connections on the gas grills regularly.
+- Check the hoses and all connections on the gas grills regularly.
 Replace any cracked or brittle hoses right away and before using the appliance.
 Propane cylinders should never be stored indoors, inside a garage or other structure and should not be stored in a sunken area.
-Propane is heavier than air and if there is a leak, will pool in confined area - causing an extreme hazard.
+Propane is heavier than air and if there's a leak, the propane will pool in confined area - causing an extreme hazard.

-When disposing of charcoal or charcoal ashes, wait until they are completely cold.
-Closing the air vents and covering with the lid may smother the fire quicker, but the coals will likely remain hot and capable for starting a fire for hours.
+- When disposing of charcoal or charcoal ashes, wait until they are completely cold.
+Closing the air vents and covering with the lid may smother the fire quicker, but the coals will likely remain hot and capable of starting a fire for hours.